lumi-a/funsearch-notes/generalised-gasoline.typ

       = 0.
     $

-  Finally, we show that the intermittent prefix-sums are bounded.
+  Finally, we show that the intermittent prefix-sums are bounded

   #Green[Todo]